MiladShafiee/website/content/project/bachelor.md

 +++
 # Date this page was created.
-date = 2016-04-27T00:00:00
+date = 2015-04-27T00:00:00

 # Project title.
 title = "Selected Undergraduate Projects"

 # Project summary to display on homepage.
-summary = "This page includes some of selected my undergraduate projects"
+summary = "This page includes some of my undergraduate projects"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "ext.jpg"
+image_preview = "bachelor.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`